Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 # 14/1/2024

 I added about me component. reduce font-size a little bit because I was styling the website with 90% zoom entire time.
 I didn't know when it accidentally did it but glad I notice before too soon.

+# 15/1/2024

+I try styling for who am I section and then I moved to qualification section.
+I want to apply the same style from the inspiration website but it is build with SASS so I have to look at them and have to figure out how can I apply the same with tailwind.

+# 16/1/2024

+- I was able to figure out grid system for the layout and apply it perfectly.